MUSA-620-Spring-2019/course-materials/syllabus.md

 For the final project, students will replicate the pipeline approach on a dataset (or datasets) of their choosing.
 The final deliverable will be a web-based data visualization and accompanying description including a summary of the results and the methods used in each step of the process (collection, storage, analysis and visualization).

-For more details on the final project, see [its repository](
+For more details on the final project, see [its repository](https://github.com/MUSA-620-Spring-2019/final-project).

 ## Grading